 First of all, when you want to capture long exposure night shots, you must have a sturdy tripod with you.
 Any shutter speed slower than your lens focal length usually results into blurry image if taken handheld (without using tripod).
 You may also want to consider wide angle lens as well to capture wide view of cityscape which looks pleasant than only few buildings (using telephoto lens).
 Let me tell you briefly what camera settings and equipments I used to get crisp and well lit shots.

 Equipments I use for night Cityscape shots

 1. Tripod (You need sturdy tripod to handle longer exposure.
 I used Manfrotto 055XPROB Pro Tipod in these shots.)

 2. Wide Angle lens.
 (Wide angle lens enriches the view of cityscapes allowing to capture great variety of subjects.
 I used Nikon 16-35mm f/4 lens)

-4. ND Filter (It is optional device if you ever want to increase your exposure time.
-I didn’t use filter in these shots.)
+4. ND Filter (It is an optional device if you ever want to increase your exposure time.
+I didn’t use filter for these shots.)

-When you have required equipments, all you have to do is pickup the location, compose your shot and snap it.
-Location is one of the important constraint to choose right composition.
-If you missed right composition because of the location, all your hard work goes into vain.
-Usually, when I take night cityscape shots, I try to include wide range of objects such as bridges, ships, cruise etc which adds up variety to the scene.
-Here I have included three shots along with its camera settings; first two of which is shot of Boston Downtown City and the last one is that of Baltimore Inner Harbor.
+When you have all the required equipments, all you have to do is pickup the location, compose your shot and snap it.
+Location is one of the most important constraint to choose right composition.
+If you miss the right composition because of the location, all your hard work goes into vain.
+When I take night cityscape shots, I try to include wide range of objects such as bridges, ships, cruise etc to add up variety to the scene.
+Here I have included three shots along with its camera settings; first two are of Boston Downtown City and the last one is of Baltimore Inner Harbor.

 Focal Length : 30 mm ISO : 200 Shutter speed : 13 sec Aperture : f/4